jasonlue/jasonlue.github.io/_posts/2019-09-09-clustered-hashing-modify-on-iteration.md

 ![cluster-remove-21-adjust-11](/img/hashing/cluster-remove-21-adjust-11.dot.png)

-#### `next` is within adjustment range [p+1,q]
+#### when `next` is within adjustment range [p+1,q]

 Relocation path in removal is similar to insert with opposite direction.
 Relocation path covers the whole adjustment range.
-It's composed by reloating arc connected continuous one after the other without overlap, as illustrated below.
+It's composed by relocating arc connected continuously one after the other without overlap, as illustrated below.

 `next = p+1 = 3`
 ![cluster-remove-21-adjust-3](/img/hashing/cluster-remove-21-adjust-3.dot.png)